Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please read your plea form.
 See additional eligibility requirements.

-You can always mail in your information as well to:
+Or, mail in your information to:

 Martindale Municipal CourtP.O.
 Box 365Martindale TX 78655

 We are located off Highway 80 close to where it intersects with Highway 142.
 We are located on the same strip as the Martindale City Hall and Martindale Community Library.